Kaukola Ridge at Sunset

 Kaukola Ridge at Sunset is a painting by Finnish painter Albert Edelfelt completed in 1890.
-The painting is considered part of the Golden Age of Finnish Art.

 The painting depicts the view of a mirror-like lake at sunset in Finland.
 In the foreground are some young pines and a half-uprooted stump.
 In the middle is a bay with wooded islets.
 To the left, a ridge runs diagonally across the picture.